The R&D Tax Credit Best Practice Roundtable: June 24, 2026 at 2 PM ET.Learn More

 01/13/26

-For tax teams at large companies, that means proving substantially all of the activities related to a business component meet the Process of Experimentation (PoE) standard.
+For tax teams at large companies, that means proving that substantially all activities related to a business component meet the Process of Experimentation (PoE) standard.

 Here’s what the IRS expects—and how your documentation strategy needs to change.